 Another reason you might consider converting from oil to gas is convenience.
 If you have home heating oil and are low in supply, you must wait for a refill.
 The truck might not get to you for a few days if it is the peak season.
 This is especially true if the weather is terrible.
 Natural gas comes directly to your house through a utility company’s gas lines — no truck necessary.

 Converting from home heating oil to gas also increases the resale value of your home by 4 percent.
 Many homebuyers don’t like home heating oil systems and prefer natural gas systems.
 They consider them to be cleaner and more modern.

-What Happens in an Oil-to-Gas Conversion?
+What Happens in an Oil to Gas Conversion?

 The first step you need to make to do an oil-to-gas conversion is to contact a natural gas provider.
 The company will need to determine whether you have a gas line available for your home that you aren’t using.
 If you don’t, the company will have to install one.

 Are you lucky enough to have a gas line going to your house?
-If so, a plumber can come out to do oil-to-gas conversion installation and service.
-The plumber will be able to connect your new natural gas appliances to the gas line.
+If so, a plumber can come out to do oil to gas conversion installation and service.
+The plumber can connect your new natural gas appliances to the gas line.
 You will also get a new natural gas heater for your house.

-If you are thinking about moving from oil to gas, contact All A’s Plumbing, in Randolph, New Jersey.
-We would love to talk to you about the particulars of converting from oil to gas.
-We can also talk to you about what your cost-versus-savings figures might look like.
-Give us a call today!
+If you are considering switching from oil t gas, contact All A’s Plumbing & Heating in Randolph, New Jersey.
+We would love to talk to you about converting from oil to gas.
+We can also speak to you about what your cost-versus-savings figures might look like.